Chief Registrar

 Chief Registrar recruitment

-Are you a trainee at ST4+ level who in interested in leadership development and clinical management?
+Are you a resident doctor at ST4+ level who is interested in leadership development and clinical management?

 The application process is internal: